dustinpfister/blog_posts/_posts/hapi-routing.md

 So lets take a closer look at the method property in this section.
 In the more basic examples thus far the method property can be just a string, however sometimes you might want to have a route that will respond to more than one type of http request rather than just GET.
 For example say I want a route that will always respond with the same data for both GET and POST requests.
 To do so I just need to give an array rather than a string for the method property, and have an array of strings where each string is a type of http request.

+So say I just want a path that will respond with the state of a json file for both incoming get and post requests, in that case I might work out something like this.

 ```js
 let Hapi = require('@hapi/hapi'),
 fs = require('fs'),